ninux1/docs/dpdk_notes.md

 Network device drivers for NICs supported in DPDK run in Linux userspace.
 They are also known as Poll Mode Drivers.
 PMD.

+IGB_UIO = Kernel module to which the hardware binds instead of normal network driver.

 Below optimization technologies/primitives are used for Intel DPDK on Intel Arch.
 1) Hugepages